 Another way to improve your home’s indoor air quality is to increase ventilation within your house or apartment.
 Having increased air circulation in your home can push pollutants out of your home, and also reduce your risk of mold growth, which will also reduce the amount of allergens and pollutants in your home.
 Some ways to increase airflow within your home include:

-- Opening windows and doors when weather permits (although be mindful of pollen and other allergens that may find their way in when doors are open!)
+- Open windows and doors when weather permits (although be mindful of pollen and other allergens that may find their way in when doors are open!)

-If you’re concerned about your home’s indoor air quality, the best thing to do is to schedule a testing so you can be sure.
-There are several types of assessments that can be done to evaluate your home’s air quality including assessment of heating and ventilation, environmental data for each room in your home, mold spore testing and more.
-To learn more about indoor air quality assessments in your home or to book one of our specialists visit our website today!
+If you’re concerned about your home’s indoor air quality, the best thing to do is to schedule a testing to evaluate your situation.
+Our team at Hawk Environmental can perform several types of assessments to evaluate your home’s air quality including assessment of heating and ventilation, environmental data for each room in your home, mold spore testing, and more.